apache/polaris-tools/benchmarks/README.md

     D & \mbox{if } N = 1
 \end{cases}$$

 The tables are created under the leaves of the tree.
 That is, they are put under the namespaces with no child namespace.
 The number of tables that is created under each leaf namespace is configurable.
-The total number of tables can easily be calculated with the following formulae, where `N` is the tree arity, `D` is the total tree depth, and `T` is the number of tables per leaf namespace:
+The total number of tables can easily be calculated with the following formulae, where `N` is the tree width, `D` is the total tree depth, and `T` is the number of tables per leaf namespace:

 Total number of tables = *N*<sup>*D* − 1</sup> \* *T*

 The views are created alongside the tables.
 The number of views that is created under each leaf namespace is also configurable.
-The total number of views can easily be calculated with the following formulae, where `N` is the tree arity, `D` is the total tree depth, `V` is the number of views per leaf namespace:
+The total number of views can easily be calculated with the following formulae, where `N` is the tree width, `D` is the total tree depth, `V` is the number of views per leaf namespace:

 Total number of tables = *N*<sup>*D* − 1</sup> \* *V*